facebook/react/docs/docs/state-and-lifecycle.md

   }
 }

-const container = document.getElementById('root');
+ReactDOM.render(
-ReactDOM.render(<Clock />, container);
+  <Clock />,
+  document.getElementById('root')
+);
 ```

 [Try it on Codepen.](http://codepen.io/gaearon/pen/KgQpJd?editors=0010)

-The `Clock` state is now encapsulated.
-However it doesn't update yet.

-Next, we'll make the `Clock` update its own state every second.
+Next, we'll make the `Clock` set up its own timer and update itself every second.

 ## Adding Lifecycle Methods to a Class

 In applications with many components, it's very important to free up resources taken by the components when they are destroyed.

-We want to [set up an interval](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setInterval) whenever the `Clock` is rendered to the DOM for the first time.
+We want to [set up a timer](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setInterval) whenever the `Clock` is rendered to the DOM for the first time.
 This is called "mounting" in React.

-We also want to [clear that interval](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/clearInterval) whenever the DOM produced by the `Clock` is removed.
+We also want to [clear that timer](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/clearInterval) whenever the DOM produced by the `Clock` is removed.
 This is called "unmounting" in React.

 We can declare special methods on the component class to run some code when a component mounts and unmounts: